-At the previous board meeting, village officials seemed confident that an annexation agreement would be ready for approval by Monday's meeting.
+At the, village officials seemed confident that an annexation agreement would be ready for approval by Monday's meeting.

 However, Village Administrator Steve Stricker announced that negations have reached an impasse and the board would have to reconsider a forced annexation agreement.